 – The wp-admin not directly accessible, or the website access has been limited through the .htaccess (the Authentification Required popup)

 Once you found why it is not working, you need to find an alternative to do what you need.
-If it is a security plugin or else, you need to check with them how to keep have the WP REST API enabled.

 Your PHP error logs are made accessible by your hosting service, if you don’t know where they are, the best is to ask them.
 You can also try to use such a plugin as Error Log Monitor (but they don’t always detect the error file).
 If you are willing to learn more about checking errors by yourself, check this: Monitor PHP Errors.
 Be careful, the PHP Error Logs is not the Access Error Logs, they are two different things.